1. Setting up the package sources

 With SLES 12 some software components, eg. PHP, which is required by OMD, are stored in so-called modules.
 In order to be able to access SLES 12’s PHP packages, the following steps need to be taken:

-If you have a subscription, on your subscription downloads page you will find a suitable RPM or DEB package for your distribution for every available Checkmk-Version.
-For a free test or small installations of Checkmk you can use our free Editions.
+If you have a subscription, you will find in the customer portal a suitable RPM or DEB package for your distribution for every available Checkmk version.
+For a free test or small installations of Checkmk you can use our free editions.
 These don’t need in consequence any subscription.
-You are still able to do an upgrade any time to go to on of the Checkmk Enterprise Editions on a later on.
+You are still able to do an upgrade any time to one of the Checkmk Enterprise Editions.

 Consider when selecting a package: